HTTP-RPC/Kilo/template-reference.md

 }
 ```

 A template to transform these results into HTML is shown below.
-The section markers are enclosed in HTML comments so they will be ignored by syntax-aware text editors, and will simply resolve to empty comment blocks when the template is processed:
+The section markers are enclosed in HTML comments so they will be ignored by syntax-aware text editors, and will simply resolve to empty comment blocks when the template is processed.
+The HTML encoding modifier is applied to the string values to ensure that the generated output is properly escaped:

 ```html
 <table>